 Since 1974, ReconcilingWorks: Lutherans for Full Participation has advocated for the full welcome, inclusion, and equity of lesbian, gay, bisexual, transgender, queer, intersex and asexual/aromantic (LGBTQIA+) Lutherans in all aspects of the life of their Church, congregations, and community.
 Luther Memorial Lutheran Church is proud to be a Reconciling in Christ congregation since 2003 - find out more here.

-Our next gathering of the “Rainbow Connection” ministry will be held on Sunday afternoon, June 5, 2022 at 4 pm.
+We are not meeting in December 2022.
+Our next gathering of the “Rainbow Connection” ministry will be held on Sunday afternoon, January 8, 2023 at 4 pm.
 The get-together will take place in the Fellowship Hall at the church, located at 600 Prices Fork Road in Blacksburg.
 Rainbow Connection gatherings are intended to be a safe space for LGBTQIA+ persons and allies to gather, socialize, network, and share their concerns.
 This intergenerational group is open to anyone in the Blacksburg area.
 Anyone over the age of 18 is welcome, and students and faculty from Virginia Tech are encouraged to participate.